sharovatov/teamlead/github-effect_en.md

 - [Self-education discipline is improved](#self-education-discipline-improved)

 ## Formulate thoughts better

+Writing articles and giving talks is the best way of training of how I formulate postulates and arguments.

+The process improves logical and rational thinking and in high challenge / low threat environment improves cognitive and analytical skills too.

 ## Discussions time is saved
 ## Ashamed to do bad things
 ## Thoughts are evolved publicly